 A few months ago, a fellow photographer and friend ask me if I wanted to help her with an exhibit that San Benito County wanted to put on for all the local photographers in Hollister, so of course I agreed with excitement.
 We squared away details and my first thoughts were, “What am I going to show”?
-I figured I could show a few projects I shot, but that work wasn’t recent and as I pondered on the idea even more, I started to get discouraged.
+I figured I could show a few projects I shot, but that work wasn’t recent and I started to get discouraged.
 As an artist my mind thinks big and I was running to many ideas.
-I had 2 weeks to shoot my idea, edit it and send it out to print.
+I had 2 weeks to shoot my project, edit it and send it out to print.

 The one person I would run to for advice wasn’t here and then it came to me, why don’t I do a piece on my mom......

 Of course, I shut it down because that meant I would have to relive everything all over again.
 I wanted to quit, back out and let them know I wasn’t going to do it, but after a few days of crying it out I knew I needed to do this for myself, I was scared and nervous of what everyone would think.
 Somehow, I found the courage and my mind was clear, I knew what I needed to do.

 I asked a friend to be my model because she had experienced loss herself.
 I told her this was not going to be a cute photo shoot and she really needed to dig deep down and feel everything that happen to her loved one.
 We both shared stories and cried, she knew my mom so I knew she would be perfect for this.
 The idea was to split the shoot up in two days, so I would have enough time to be creative, but unfortunately it didn’t end up that way.
 We ended up shooting everything in one day and it was a long day emotionally and physically.